 Since unboxing is essentially a video describing both the product and the package, every detail of your packaging matters as much as your product.
 Your package will look a lot more attractive if you include something extra - a label, a catch-phrase, a memorable pattern printed on the box.
 You can create an abstract design with vivid colours or go fully minimalist.
 Anything that will attract the attention of your customer.

 A fantastic idea that might inspire you is Loot Crate and their printed box.
 After opening the box, the customer sees the catch-phrase “tips for the perfect unboxing”, with a suggestion to take a photo of the box and share it online.
 Pure genius, isn’t it?

 The unboxing experience of Loot Crate is immediately improved with that simple trick.
 The box is interactive in a certain way, with a killer marketing idea included.
 Imagine if every third customer of yours would post a photo like this:

 Furthermore, remember that YouTube isn’t just a place where people watch Minecraft videos or listen to music.

 They also go there to learn.
 Unboxing videos are your customers’ source of knowledge about you.
 If you want to elevate unboxing in your marketing strategy, be prepared for a scrutinized look at your product.

 From a marketing perspective, YouTube is a search engine.
-While you probably focus on getting your site ranked as high as possible in Google, YouTube is your second go-to platform when it comes to marketing.
+While you probably focus on getting your site ranked as highly as possible on Google, YouTube is your second go-to platform when it comes to SEO and marketing.

 Let’s imagine a situation where your product is the topic of an unboxing video.
 You reached out to an influencer, they received your package.
 You are positively reviewed, and the video is out there for the world to see.